-Fig. 4: Stratigraphic representation of the cooking pot handle fragment under binocular using the MiCorr application (to be compared to Fig. 3).
-The stratum SV1 is missing because it is integrated in CP2 and it was not possible to represent it in MiCorr while POM1 and POM2 are merged as POM1.
+Fig. 4: Stratigraphic representation of the corrosion structure of the cooking pot handle fragment observed macroscopically under binocular microscope using the MiCorr application (to be compared to Fig. 3).
+The stratum SV1 is integrated in CP2 while POM1 and POM2 are merged as POM1.
 The characteristics of the strata are only accessible by clicking on the drawing that redirects you to the search tool by stratigraphy representation, Credit HE-Arc CR, L.Ruynat.